Treat yourself to a free 5-minute breathing break -

 a meditation you can use anytime.

-Access the wisdom of Chinese Medicine to unlock a whole new dimension to your self-care.
+Access the wisdom of Chinese Medicine to unlock a whole new dimension

 You get that health doesn’t come from a bottle.
 So you eat clean and exercise.
 You get acupuncture, do yoga, or practice qi gong because you know you’re not just a sack of meat, but a dynamic field of energy.

 You’re curious about your subtle body, your constitutional type, the body-mind connection, and the energetics of food.